pouyapez/criage/CRIAGE/README.md

 2. Install the requirements `pip install -r requirements`

-## Running a model
+## Running the model

-To run the model you just need to run the following bash file:
+Choosing the link prediction method and the dataset, to run the model for injecting the attacks, you just need to run the following bash file:
  > bash run.sh inject DistMult WN-18 True

+To run the model for removing the attacks you just need to run the following bash file:
+ > bash run.sh remove DistMult WN-18 True

 # Dependency